liprin1129/DataAnalyst/HomeWork/P3_Data_Wrangling/writeup.md

 	- Smithfield

-It problematic\_street\_name.py, I added the two lists (**unique** and **additional**) which refer unique road names and additional road types respectively, along side with the given expected road name list.
+In problematic\_street\_name.py, I added the two lists (**unique** and **additional**) which refer unique road names and additional road types respectively, along side with the given expected road name list.
 I also made a list of names (removed) which are not in Sheffield or building names.
 Finally, I filled the **mapping** list to convert wrong street types and names to correct ones.

 #### 2.2.
 Problems in postal code